gosadev99-bit/gemini-chat-ui/README.md

 **Math:**
 You: What is 18% tip on $120?

 Bot: An 18% tip on $120 is $21.60.

 **Search:**
 You: Who founded Google?

 Bot: Larry Page and Sergey Brin founded Google.

 **GitHub:**
 You: List open PRs

 Bot: 📋 Open PRs (1): #1 — add persistent memory...

 ## 👨‍💻 Author

-Gossaye Bireda —Full stack Developer/AI Agent Engineer.
+Gossaye Bireda — Full stack Developer/AI Agent Engineer.

 GitHub: https://github.com/gosadev99-bit